TGA statutory advisory committees

 Statutory advisory committees are established by the Therapeutic Goods Regulations 1990.

-The TGA currently has ten statutory advisory committees from which it can obtain independent expert advice on specific scientific and technical matters to aid the TGA's regulatory decision making and other regulatory processes.
+The TGA currently has eleven statutory advisory committees from which it can obtain independent expert advice on specific scientific and technical matters to aid the TGA's regulatory decision making and other regulatory processes.
 Further information on each committee is available at the links provided below.

 The advice provided by these committees is an important element in the undertaking by the TGA of its regulatory functions.
 However, it will form only part of the information that is available to, for instance, a TGA delegate making a regulatory decision under the Therapeutic Goods Act.
 While appropriate consideration will be given to such advice, it is important to note that neither the TGA nor a TGA delegate is obliged to follow it.

 It should also be noted that information about advice provided by a committee may not become publicly available until sometime after a committee has provided that advice, for instance through the publication of an AusPAR about a newly registered prescription medicine.
 However, from 2013 a statement that broadly canvasses the matters considered by the committees at each meeting will be made publicly available within a short period after the meeting.

 Committee members are appointed by the Minister and must have expertise in relevant clinical or scientific fields or appropriate consumer issues.